rnibhriain/practicum-code/README.md

 # MSC Computing - Practicum Project

 This repository contains the work that I did for my practicum project during my time at Dublin City University.
-The use of open-source software in large projects has been growing in the last number of years.
-Attackers exploit known vulnerabilities in open-source software and this measuring the risk of using these projects is essential.
+The use of open-source software in large projects has been increasing in the last number of years.
+Attackers exploit known vulnerabilities in open-source software and thus measuring the risk of using these projects is essential.
 In large projects there can be a number of dependencies which depend on other projects and thus developers can be unaware of the risks that they are exposing themselves to - such as unmaintained projects.
 This project is a tool for the analysis of the risk of using open-source software.
 This project aims to investigate the dependency tree of a project and analyse the risk for each of the sub-dependencies giving the user a visual way to explore the risk level of their dependencies.

 ## Code - Analysis.py 💻